KelvinKramp/KelvinKramp/README.md

   1) An app to schedule and organize partner dance classes (with a focus on self organizing equal balances in leaders/followers).
   2) Medical doctors feedback app ("MediFeed" or something??..), an browser and smartphone app that you can use to grade the consultation experience end give feedback for improvement.

-- Recently completed experiments in medicine:
+- Recently completed experiments/tutorials in medicine:
   1) Continous glucose measurements: [How to hack a glucose sensor](https://towardsdatascience.com/how-to-hack-a-glucose-sensor-ebaaf2238170)
   2) [Interactive agenda](https://github.com/KelvinKramp/ConsultationSchedulingApp) for medical drivers license checks.
 (Also used with permission from managers from the company).
   3) [Voice assisted drug prescription](https://github.com/KelvinKramp/voice-assisted-drug-prescription)